Larissa-Cury/CustomerBehaviorProject/README.md

 - Creating the "Region" Column

-  - [x] `Add Columns` > `Add Custom Column`
+  - I first added a new temporary column by [x] `Add Columns` > `Add Custom Column`, which I called `randomNumber`;
-  - I first created a temporary column called `randomNumber`, using the formula below, to store values from 1 to 6 following the same rationale described for the `Marital Status` column
+  - I created the column based on the formula below;
+  - The column to store values from 1 to 6 following the same rationale described for the `Marital Status` column

 ```
 Number.Round(Number.RandomBetween(1,6)))
 ```

-  - [x] `Add Columns` > `Add Custom Column`
+  - I first added a new column by [x] `Add Columns` > `Add Custom Column`;
-  -  I created the column based on the formula below.
+  - I created the column based on the formula below;
-  - The IF statement attributes either Northeast, Southeast, Midwest, Southwest, West, Pacific according to the numbers originated in `RandomNumbers`
+  - The IF statement attributes either Northeast, Southeast, Midwest, Southwest, West, Pacific according to the numbers originated in `RandomNumbers`;
+  - Then I deleted the temporary column

 ```
 if [randomNumber] = 1 then "Northeast"